UW-Statistics/surveyPrev_website/docs/method/method_direct.md

 and we compute the confidence interval on the probability scale by exponentiation of the confidence interval at logit scale.

-Currently the package defaults to a two-stage stratified cluster sampling design, with the sampling clusters (enumeration areas) being stratified by Admin-1 (certain countries Admin-2) areas and urban/rural strata, which is the most common sampling design in the DHS.
+Currently the our implementation defaults to a two-stage stratified cluster sampling design, with the sampling clusters (enumeration areas) being stratified by Admin-1 (certain countries Admin-2) areas and urban/rural strata, which is the most common sampling design in the DHS.

-Note that under this model, the expected death counts for the same week/month over different years remains the same, thus it does not account for any across-year variation or time trend.
-The standard error of the expected death count \( \tilde Y_t \) is estimated by the sample standard deviation of the death counts in the same month/week during pre-pandemic years, divided by the square root of the number of observations used to compute the sample average.

-Finally the 95% lower and upper confidence interval of the expected deaths are computed by the Wald type interval

-$$
-(\tilde Y_t - 1.96 \times SE(\tilde Y_t),  \tilde Y_t + 1.96 \times SE(\tilde Y_t))
-$$

-The excess death counts are computed by

-$$
-E_t = Y_t - \tilde Y_t
-$$

-and the 95% confidence interval is given by

-$$
-(Y_t - \tilde Y_t - 1.96 \times SE(\tilde Y_t), Y_t - \tilde Y_t + 1.96 \times SE(\tilde Y_t))
-$$